I pull up to my new home and see some guy sprawled on the front porch, blocking the damn door.

 After a moment’s hesitation, I follow him up the steps.

-But then I come to an abrupt halt a few feet away, gasping as I take in the web of thickened scars fanning across Blue’s back.
+But then I come to an abrupt halt a few feet away, gasping as I take in the web of thickened scars fanning across his back.

-He’s looking away from me, toward the quiet, sun-soaked street, and I can see his jaw tensing.
+He looks toward the sun-soaked street, his jaw tensing.

-“I don’t like to talk about it,” he adds, and I nod.
+“I don’t like to talk about it,” he adds, and I nod, awkwardly.

 Blue shifts the load he’s carrying to free up a hand and pushes open the front door, then gestures for me to go ahead of him.